rcvd/Tana-CSS-Snippets/README.md

 A repository with useful CSS snippets improving Tana's already awesome UI.

 - Block Highlights: Tags for block highlights in various colors
+- Bullet Threading: Highlights the path to the current focused bullet
 - Custom Formats: Tags for h1-h3 headings and quotes
+- Hide Topbar: Hides the topbar (handle with care)
-- Main Width Limit: Limiting the main content widht to 800px to improve the readability
+- Main Width Limit: Limiting the main content width to 800px to improve the readability
 - Tag Colors (Dark Mode): Custom tag colors for dark mode

 ## If you want to support my work